neondatabase/website/content/docs/functions/json_extract_path_text.md

     (2, '{"name": "Bob", "contact": {"email": "bob@example.com", "phone": "0987654321"}, "hobbies": ["gaming", "cooking"]}');
 ```

-To extract and view the email addresses for all users, we can run the query below.
+To extract and view the email addresses of all users, we can run the following query:

 ```sql
 SELECT id, json_extract_path_text(profile, 'contact', 'email') as email